-Is available when sails, sprit/pole length and/or crew weight are different from those on the standard certificate, intended to be used for inshore buoy racing events.
+Is available when sails, sprit/pole length, crew weight and/or Measurement Inventory items are different from those on the standard certificate, intended to be used for inshore buoy racing events.

 1.03.2.3 Double Handed Certificate

 Is available when sails, sprit/pole length and/or crew weight are different from those on the standard certificate.
 The Double Handed/Shorthanded certificate shall be valid only for racing in classes, or divisions of classes, for no more than 2 in crew.